adarshraj99/ML-DL.md/processes & keywords.md

 ## Keywords:
 #### Neurral Networks:
 Network of neurons.
 Neurons are a Function to be created if we know some Actual Inputs and Actual Outputs.
 It works with some data randomeness also.
 It can take multiple inputs and majorly gives 1 output.
-Weights and Biases are the parameters of the neuron.
-Later it gets trained with more and more Input data and later by decreasing the error (Cost) following the gradient descent.
+Weights and Biases are the parameters of the neurons which changes with the neural training.
+It gets trained with more and more Input data and later by decreasing the error (Cost) following the gradient descent.
 #### Neuron:
 A neuron is an
 #### Temprature: